lcarsde/lcarswm/readme.md

 * Video players crash displaylink driver when using lcarswm - if you know or guess something that could help, then write me ... seriously, I'm out of ideas on this one :-(
 * Softmaker office leaves shadow windows when closing, same thing seems to happen with keepass ...
 The weird thing is, that there is no UnmapNotify and no DestroyNotify event.
 * The frame window is drawing over the background and not scaling with popups
+* If screens lay over one another they are not "merged" but draw over one another

 ## To Do
 ### ICCCM